-Supporting evidence on the suitability of tree species is required in the Woodland Operational Plan.
+Supporting evidence on the suitability of tree species is required in the Woodland Creation Operational Plan.
+This document is available in the Supporting information section.

 Please note that Ecological Site Classification Decision Support System is a free service, but online registration is required before you can begin using it.